MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 7 - Menus**

 I will make use of the Rich module to create menus as well as tables to display the search results.
-The Prompt class will be used extensively to handle the menu selection options for the user.
+The Prompt class will be used extensively to handle the menu selection input from the user.

 The code below uses the Rich module to print a title in a panel and then prints a table with the menu options avaiable in the Home menu.